 Width 29,00 m

 2 bow thrusters

-The photos below show the Silja Europa inbound outside Helsinki, photographed from onboard the Finlandia sailing in the opposite direction.
-As per normal practice, click on the images to see them in larger size.
+The photos below show the Baltic Queen on the Bay of Tallinn, outbound from Tallinn to Stockholm on the evening of 14 May 2019, photographed from onboard the inbound Megastar.
+As per the usual practice, click on the images to see them in larger size.